BATS Improv: History

-Since 1986, BATS helped create and define a unique San Francisco style of long-form improvisation—a single-story 2-hour show, complete with intermission—which is distinct from improv seen in much of the rest of the country.
+Since 1986, BATS helped create and define a unique San Francisco style of long-form improvisation: a single-story 2-hour show, complete with intermission.

+Bayfront Theater

 BATS is in residence at the 200-seat Bayfront Theater at historic Fort Mason Center in San Francisco and performs and offers classes year round.

+Programs

 In addition, BATS runs a successful corporate training program, performs improv in schools as a popular participant in the Bay Area's Young Audiences program, and provides free improv workshops through its Laughing Stock program to people living with HIV, AIDS, hepatitis C, cancer, and other chronic, life-threatening illness.

+Performers and alumni

 Notable BATS performers and alumni include: